Le Brexit breakthrough? Europe says 'Nein', 'non', 'no'

 But in Berlin, Paris and Brussels, there was astonishment at the interpretation that there had been a major shift in EU policy.

 By 1100 GMT on Friday, investors were reassessing whether British Prime Minister Boris Johnson had made any progress.
-Sterling, which had jumped more than 1% against the dollar on Thursday, was down 0.3% on the day to $1.2217.
+Sterling GBP=D3, which had jumped more than 1% against the dollar on Thursday, was down 0.3% on the day to $1.2217.
 [GBP/]

 Johnson’s key demand is that the EU remove the Irish border backstop - an insurance policy that would keep the United Kingdom in a customs union with the EU unless a better solution is found to keep open Ireland’s 500-km (300-mile) land border with the British province of Northern Ireland.